onepointconsulting/audio-transcriber/audio/lesson1/108_detached_observer_92311b10b0.mp3.md

 ## Summary:

 This audio file is a guided meditation designed to help the listener achieve a state of detached observation.
-It begins with relaxation techniques involving deep breathing and muscle relaxation.
-The meditation then guides the listener to become aware of their external surroundings, followed by their internal thoughts and feelings.
-The key instruction is to accept these thoughts and feelings without judgment or attempts to change them.
-Finally, the meditation encourages the listener to identify as the observer, a detached and calm witness to their own experiences, and to maintain this state as they return to their daily life.
+The meditation involves five steps: 1) relaxing the body through deep breathing, 2) becoming aware of external surroundings, 3) observing inner thoughts and feelings without judgment, 4) accepting all that is observed, and 5) recognizing oneself as the detached observer, separate from thoughts and feelings.
+The meditation concludes by encouraging the listener to gently return to their surroundings and to maintain the observer state as they go about their daily life.